 - 1. Mortgage insurance;

 - 2. Trade credit; and

 - 3. Surety.

-- A 75% correlation factor is assumed between the three components.
+A 75% correlation factor is assumed between the three components.

-Mortgage insurance
+Mortgage Insurance

-The scenario is calculated as an aggregate loss amount resulting from an increase in the frequency and severity due to the specified decline in home prices.
-A 25% decline in home prices is assumed to persist for the entire one-year time period.
+The scenario is calculated as the aggregate average net of outwards reinsurance arrangements but gross of any inwards premiums, annual loss amount resulting from an increase in the frequency and severity due to a decline of 25% in home prices developing over a multi-year time period.
 The total loss amount includes the impact of both an increase in the frequency of delinquency and defaults and an increased loss severity that results from the decline in home prices; and